fodoole/qeen-analytics-sdk/README.md

 User device ID creation and storage is the responsibility of the application.
 This ID should be passed to the API when fetching content data.
 A random 16-digit integer can be generated using the `randInt` method provided by the SDK.

+## Definitions of a Product Detail Page
+Within the context of the Fodoole Analytics SDK, a product detail page (PDP) is defined as a product page with content generation enabled.
+If your website serves content in multiple languages, only the products pages in languages with content generation enabled will be considered PDPs.
+The SDK will consider product pages in other languages as non-product detail pages.
+A product detail page is determined by the site URL pattern in the site configuration.
+If the current page URL matches the pattern, the SDK will consider it a product detail page and optimize content for it assuming the content fetch request is sent with a language that has content generation enabled.

 ## Rendering Content Guidelines
 Optimized content will be served in the `contentSelectors` object; however, there are cases where original content must be rendered instead:
+- **User In Original Content Group**: Depending on the original/optimized serving ratio, some users will not receive optimized content.
 - **Optimized Content Does Not Exist:** This is due to the optimized content still being generated or reviewed.
 The content may also be disabled for this page in the dashboard.
-- **User Device ID**: Depending on the original/optimized serving ratio, some users will not receive optimized content.
-- **Non-Product Detail Pages:** The SDK will not optimize content for non-product detail pages, but you can still use the SDK for event tracking.
+- **Non-Product Detail Pages:** The SDK will not optimize content for [non-product detail pages](#definitions-of-a-product-detail-page), but you can still use the SDK for event tracking.
 - **URL Contains `#no-fodoole`:** If the URL contains `#no-fodoole`, the SDK will not fetch optimized content.
 This can be used for debugging or testing purposes.
 You are not able to use the SDK for event tracking in this case.
 - **General Fetch Error:** If an error occurs during content fetching, no optimized content will be served and analytics will not be tracked.